splunk/public-o11y-docs/gdi/get-data-in/get-data-in.rst

 Configuration steps for homegrown applications
 -------------------------------------------------------------------------

-Use the library for your applicatio language:
+Use the library for your application language:

 - :new-page:`Go client library for SignalFx <https://github.com/signalfx/signalfx-go>` on GitHub